Cherokee language: Blocks

+Fonts and digital platform support

+A single Cherokee Unicode font, Plantagenet Cherokee, is supplied with macOS, version 10.3 (Panther) and later.
+Windows Vista also includes a Cherokee font.
+Several free Cherokee fonts are available including Digohweli, Donisiladv, and Noto Sans Cherokee.
+Some pan-Unicode fonts, such as Code2000, Everson Mono, and GNU FreeFont, include Cherokee characters.
+The Cherokee Nation Language Technology Program supports "innovative solutions for the Cherokee language on all digital platforms including smartphones, laptops, desktops, tablets and social networks."

+A commercial font, Phoreus Cherokee, published by TypeCulture, includes multiple weights and styles.
+Additionally, the typeface Laconia Cherokee is available from Tiro Typeworks and is available under a pay-what-you-want model for indigenous language fonts.

 Grammar

 Cherokee, like many Native American languages, is polysynthetic, meaning that many morphemes may be linked together to form a single word, which may be of great length.
 Cherokee verbs must contain at a minimum a pronominal prefix, a verb root, an aspect suffix, and a modal suffix, for a total of 17 verb tenses.
 They can also bear prepronominal prefixes, reflexive prefixes, and derivational suffixes.
 Given all possible combinations of affixes, each regular verb can have 21,262 inflected forms.

 For example, the verb form gééga, 'I am going', has each of these elements: